 After receiving $55 million from three donors – including its largest gift ever – Abilene Christian University is embarking on a transformative initiative that will transform the campus in a way not seen for 50 years.

 Together, the gifts make possible with additional fundraising five new facilities:

-1. Robert R. and Kay Onstead Science Center, a transformation of the 85,000-square-foot Foster Science building that will include classrooms, labs and offices for the four ACU science departments – biology, chemistry and biochemistry, engineering and physics, mathematics, and agricultural and environmental sciences departments.
+1. Robert R. and Kay Onstead Science Center, a transformation of the 85,000-square-foot Foster Science Building to include classrooms, labs and offices for the engineering and physics, mathematics, and agricultural and environmental sciences departments.
 The front half of Onstead was completed in November 2015, with the remainder of the facility scheduled for completion in August 2018.

 4. Wildcat Stadium, an 8,500-seat football facility, with room for up to 12,000 total fans, the first on campus since 1942.
-Its playing surface will be called Anthony Field.
+Its playing surface is called Anthony Field.
 Wildcat Stadium’s first game was Saturday, Sept.
 16, 2017.